OpenMDAO/dymos/dymos/docs/feature_reference/phases/variables.rst

 Controls and Design Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Typically, and ODE will have inputs that impact its values but, unlike states, don't define the
+Typically, an ODE will have inputs that impact its values but, unlike states, don't define the
 system itself.
 Such inputs include things like throttle level, elevator deflection angle,
 or spring constants.